syncfusion-content/maui-docs/MAUI/visual-studio-integration/overview.md

 The Syncfusion .NET MAUI extensions provide the following add-ins in Visual Studio:

-[Project-Template](template-studio):  Enables the creation of Syncfusion .NET MAUI applications with the required Syncfusion components and configurations for development.
+[Project-Template](template-studio):  Creates Syncfusion .NET MAUI applications with the required Syncfusion components and configurations for development.